National Presidential Wax Museum

 Keystone, South Dakota

 James Buchanan.
 Rutherford B. Hayes.
-America has had a long tradition of waxen Presidents, and many have left office without leaving a lasting impression on the public mind.
+Just two of America's real-life waxen Presidents.
+They and many others have left office without leaving a lasting impression on the public mind.

 That's why it's important to have the National Presidential Wax Museum.
 It is permanent history: bricks and mortar -- and wax.
-When Wikipedia goes into receivership and the History Channel finally becomes nothing but shows about driving trucks on ice, this attraction will be our presidential Knowledge Bank.
+When Wikipedia goes into receivership and the History Channel finally becomes nothing but shows about pawn shops, this attraction will be our presidential Knowledge Bank.

 It opened during the Nixon years as the Parade of Presidents Wax Museum, a showcase for Katherine Stubergh Keller, "America's No. 1 wax sculptress."
 She made the Presidents while her husband Tom ran the museum.
 When she died, the museum went out of business -- but its location, in the middle of prime Presidential head territory, was too good to stand idle.
 The attraction reopened in 2001 with new owners, a new name, and a new exterior.
 Inside, it's pretty much just as the Kellers left it.

 The genius of the National Presidential Wax Museum is that each President's life has been compressed into a single diorama -- the one key thing that you need to know.
 George Washington?
 He approved Betsy Ross's new flag.
 James Madison?
 He hosted parties with his glamorous wife.
 Grover Cleveland got married in the White House; Teddy Roosevelt relaxed underneath skins of the animals that he shot.
 Superficial?
-Hardly.
-Where would our Presidents be without ceremony and wives?
+Sure -- but where would our Presidents be without ceremony and wives?
 Where would America be without guns and a flag?

 Several Presidents are best known for being murdered while in office, but there are no assassination dioramas in the museum.
 The Kellers were tactful.
 Their Lyndon Johnson display, for example, recreates a famous photo of LBJ being sworn in on Air Force One, but left out the blood-spattered Jackie Kennedy.
 The First Widow was added to the scene only recently -- by Ms Keller's assistant -- and she bears a vague resemblance to 21st century Michael Jackson, with stringy hair and a puffy face that looks as if she's been crying about something.